NIH Grants Policy Statement

 Construction, modernization, and major A&R activity usually is carried out through one or more contracts under the grant.
 Therefore, the circumstances of the procurement are critical to the successful completion of the grant-supported project.
 Grantee procurement must comply with the requirements specified in 45 CFR parts 74.40 through 74.48 or in part 92.36, as applicable.
 Grantees must use only those contracting methods that will:

-Unless otherwise authorized by NIH, all work associated with NIH grant-supported construction, modernization, or major A&R must be procured by formal advertising, resulting in lump-sum, fixed-price contracts.
-NIH may authorize other procurement methods and other types of contracts when sealed bidding is impractical.
-The grantee must obtain NIH approval of plans and specifications both before bids or proposals are solicited and prior to the award of the contract.
+Unless otherwise authorized by NIH, all work associated with NIH grant-supported construction, modernization, or major A&R must be procured by formal advertising, resulting in lump-sum, fixed-price contracts using the Design-Bid-Build model.
+NIH may authorize other procurement methods and other types of contracts when sealed bidding is impractical (see Construction-Alternate Contracting Methods).
+The grantee must obtain NIH approval of final construction documents both before bids or proposals are solicited and prior to the award of the contract.
 The grantee must ensure that the project is completed in accordance with the approved plans and specifications or secure NIH approval of any changes that materially alter the scope or costs of the project, use of space, or functional layout.

 The two basic means of ensuring that a contract can be awarded at, or very near, the budgeted amount are accurate cost estimating and the use of bid alternates.